clulab/bioresources/README.md

 # bioresources
-Data resources from the biology domain
+Data resources from the biomedical domain